bguerout/oleoduc/README.md

 });
 ```

-### Features

-- Read a stream as if it were a promise
-- Compose streams
-- Transform, filter, reduce and group data during stream processing

 # API

 ## oleoduc(...streams, [options])

 Pipe streams together, forwards errors and returns a promisified stream.
-If the last stream is readable, the returned
-stream will be also an iterator

 Based on [duplexer3](https://www.npmjs.com/package/duplexer3) and inspired
 by [multipipe](https://www.npmjs.com/package/multipipe), it is same as nodejs